 "The defendant is convicted of selling 500 grams of marihuana (Level 6) and 10,000 units of diazepam (Level 6).
 The diazepam, a Schedule IV drug, is equivalent to 625 grams of marihuana.
-The total, 1.125 kilograms of marihuana, has an offense level of 8 in the Drug Quantity Table.", in Note 8(C)(iii) by striking "is equivalent" both places such term appears and inserting "converts"; by striking "of marihuana" each place such term appears and inserting "of converted drug weight"; and by striking "The total is therefore equivalent" and inserting "The total therefore converts";
+The total, 1.125 kilograms of marihuana, has an offense level of 8 in the Drug Quantity Table.", and inserting the following:

 "The defendant is convicted of selling 500 grams of marihuana (Level 6) and 10,000 units of diazepam (Level 6).
 The amount of marihuana converts to 500 grams of converted drug weight.
 The diazepam, a Schedule IV drug, converts to 625 grams of converted drug weight.
-The total, 1.125 kilograms of converted drug weight, has an offense level of 8 in the Drug Quantity Table.":
+The total, 1.125 kilograms of converted drug weight, has an offense level of 8 in the Drug Quantity Table.";